Not a date to celebrate: Why migrants need to reframe our relationship with 'Australia Day' - Honi Soit

 In their 2012 article ‘Decolonization is not a metaphor’, Unangax̂ scholar Eve Tuck and Indigenous professor K. Wayne Yang distinguish settler colonialism from other forms of colonialism: “[In settler colonialism], settlers come with the intention of making a new home on the land, a homemaking that insists on settler sovereignty over all things in their new domain.”

-The familiar postcolonial narratives in our home countries of national heroes making sacrifices in the liberation effort against the nation’s colonisers does not ring true in the context of Australia’s settler colonial history.
+The familiar postcolonial narratives in our home countries of national heroes making sacrifices in the liberation effort against the nation’s oppressors does not ring true in the context of Australia’s settler colonial history.
 Where national liberation has occurred in our home countries, the violent and unjust theft of Aboriginal lands, culture and lives continues to happen today.
 We cannot absolve ourselves from the bloodshed of the past by being ‘grateful’ for the blessings we enjoy now, blessings that are founded on initial and ongoing loss.
 As long as we continue to detach the blessings that we enjoy now from the violence that Aboriginal communities suffer, we are participants in upholding the colonial project of Australia.

 In Filipino culture, one of our values is the concept of ‘lakas ng loob’.
 Translating literally to ‘inner strength’, it refers to the courage, character and work ethic required to uproot your whole life in your home country in search of better opportunities elsewhere.
 Related to this is the value of ‘pasasalamat’, which describes the gratitude many of us feel at overcoming the difficulties of establishing ourselves and adapting to life in the new country.